 Full Time: 4 Years | 4 years includes guaranteed industry placements in years 2, 3 and 4

-This is a fast-track degree route to becoming a Chartered Accountant in the UK.
+The BA Accounting and Business is a fast-track degree route to becoming a Chartered Accountant in the UK.

 This four-year programme gives you the benefit of going to university, getting paid work experience and fast-tracking your career.
 The programme has been developed in partnership with PwC, the UK’s leading professional services organisation, and the Institute of Chartered Accountants in England and Wales (ICAEW).